Theomat/theomat.github.io/_pages/about.md

 ## Research Interests

-- **Program Synthesis** also known as *Code Generation* if you are more ML inclined
+- **Program Synthesis**, *Code Generation*
 - Comparative performance of algorithm performances
 - Reinforcement Learning
 - Machine Learning tools that can help reduce environmental impact
 - Honestly everything's interesting there's just not enough time

-## Currently looking at

-- An optimal enumeration algorithm for CFG, UCFG
-- No-ML version of ProgSynth but with similar performances
-- Planning in program synthesis
-- Program Synthesis on GPU
-- Library/component learning
-- Stable distributions in order to improve upon [PSEAS][PSEAS-paper]
-- Explainable Policy Extraction
-- Iterative strategies in reactive synthesis
-- Future: I would like to look at the framework of AI assisted decision in the collaborative sense

 ## News

 Current:

 - Actively participating to the working group on psychosocial risks in my lab
+- March-April: in Rennes from March 18 to April 26 to work with [Mathieu Acher][MATHIEU]
+- April: I will also be at GT DAAL
+- Will defend my thesis in Oct. / Nov.

+2024:

+- March - June ?: A new intern will follow on [Gianni](https://fr.linkedin.com/in/gianni-padula-8192b8223)'s work
+- February - Avril: Sylvain is working with [Nathanaël Fijalkow][NATH], [Pierre Vandenhove][PIERREV], [Guillaume Lagarde][GUILLAUME] and me on program synthesis for reinforcement learning
+- Nov.
+23 - March 24: [Gianni Padula](https://fr.linkedin.com/in/gianni-padula-8192b8223) is working with [Nathanaël Fijalkow][NATH], [Pierre Vandenhove][PIERREV] and me on a new reactive synthesis algorithm
+- February: I gave a talk at Progress, a software engineering research team, on "Code Generation vs Program Synthesis"
+- January: I took part in the organization and in the events of AI4Industry to talk about the PhD

+2023:

 - December: I went to the GDR GLIA in Paris to talk about [WikiCoder](https://arxiv.org/abs/2303.08574)
 - November: With the other PhD Students in the psychosocial risks we've created a listening and speaking group for PhD students to be listened to in a safe space

-2024:

-- January: I will be participating in the organization and in the events of AI4Industry to talk about the PhD

-2023:

 - November: [Gaëtan Margueritte](https://github.com/gaetanmargueritte) is asking for more program synthesis and joined us as a research engineer until March.
 - October: I invited [Natacha Portier](https://perso.ens-lyon.fr/natacha.portier/blog/) to talk about Impostor Syndrom to PhD Students
 - September: I was at the Dagstuhl meeting on "The Futures of Reactive Synthesis".